KaremMohamed0010/BlogTaskLaravel/README.md

 ```bash
 composer install
 ```
-3- Generate env
+3- Generate env open terminal and copy the command below
 ```bash
 cp .env.example .env
 ```
-4- Generate key
+4- Generate key open terminal and copy the command below
 ```bash
 php artisan key:generate
 ```
-5- Change database credentials in your env
+5- open the source code in your editor and Change database credentials in your env

 ```bash
 DB_DATABASE=YourDatabaseName